Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Problem Formulation Algorithm

+\item We derive a distribution for $\tilde \rho_k^\lambda$ in \cref{subsection:theoretical-ci-sc}.
+This distribution relies on an unknown quantity that we estimate using

-\item The matrix $B^{1/2}$ is square root of the positive definite matrix, $B\in \mathbb{R}^{m \times m}$, used in the general norm.
+\item The matrix $B^{1/2}$ is the square root of the positive definite matrix, $B\in \mathbb{R}^{m \times m}$, used in the general norm.
 In practice, $B^{1/2}$ can be computed using the Cholesky decomposition, if $B$ is not too dense or large.
 Fortunately, in many problems that we consider, such as 4D-Var, $B$ has an underlying structure that can be exploited to efficiently compute $B^{1/2}$.

-\item The constants $C, \omega, \text{ and } p$ play an important role in the algorithm due to their relationship with \cref{def:JL}.
-The parameters $C$ and $\omega$ are constants relating to the size of the tail bound described in \cref{def:JL}.
-Their values, which depend on the chosen sampling method, can be found in \cref{table-JL-constant-values}.
+\item The constants $C, \omega, \text{ and } p$ play an important role in the algorithm owing to their relationship with \cref{def:JL}.
+The parameters $C$ and $\omega$ are constants relating to the size of the tail bound described in \cref{def:JL}, which depend on the chosen sketching method, can be found in \cref{table-JL-constant-values}.
 The constant $p$ is the embedding dimension of the random matrix $S_k$, and also appears in the tail bound of \cref{def:JL}.
 A small lower bound on the size of $p$ is necessary for convergence (see \cref{lemm:finite-stopping}, \cref{rem:size_p}).